We won’t rest until we know what happened, father tells Channel tragedy inquiry

 Mr Mustafa Mina was classed as missing, and was described to the Cranston Inquiry as energetic, smart and “always wanted to help people”.

-His father told the Cranston Inquiry in an audio account that not knowing what happened to him is “awful”.
+His father Mustafa Mina Nabi told the Cranston Inquiry in an audio account that not knowing what happened to him is “awful”.

 He said: “No one has found his body, which makes it even worse.